kw-ch/kw-ch.github.io/_posts/2022-12-29-emg-cookbook.md

 An information dump for all things EMG.

 # What is EMG?
 Electromyography (EMG for short) is a medical diagnostic technique for recording the electrical activity produced by muscles.
-When you move a muscle, your brain tells it to move using electrical signals travelling through your nervous system and these signals can be detected and measured.
+When you move a muscle, your brain tells it to move using electrical signals that travel through your nervous system.
+These signals can be detected and measured using electrodes.
 EMG signals typically have voltages in the range of μV to mV peak to peak.

-EMG is used for a variety of medical monitoring and diagnostic purposes but it's also gaining popularity in electrical/mechatronics/biomedical engineering as a control signal in human-machine interfaces (think stuff like prosthetics, electric wheelchairs, robots, computers, flight systems, etc).
+EMG is used for a variety of medical monitoring and diagnostic purposes but it's also gaining popularity in biomedical engineering as a control signal in human-machine interfaces (think stuff like prosthetics, electric wheelchairs, robots, computers, flight systems, etc).

+EMG signals are measured either through a needle electrode or surface electrodes.
+Obviously, it would be very inconvenient to stick a needle into your muscle every time you want to use an EMG device so for non-medical uses, EMG signals are measured using surface electrodes (AKA surface EMG or sEMG) that are stuck onto the surface of the skin at the target muscle.
+For the sake of brevity, further mentions of EMG here are referring to sEMG.

 For non-medical purposes, EMG signals are generally measured through **surface EMG**, a technique that involves contact between conductive electrodes and the surface of the skin at the targetted muscle.
-For brevity, further mentions of EMG refers to surface EMG.
+For brevity, further mentions of EMG here refers to surface EMG.

 # EMG Design Overview
 Generally, an EMG device consists of several stages: